JJBannister/tinydiffrast/docs/_posts/0001-01-04-rasterization.markdown

 Integer data types have min and max values that can be exceeded when performing rasterization, leading to undesirable behaviour.
 For this reason, rasterization pipelines typically have clipping stages for the purpose of preventing integer overflow.
 In our codebase, we do not implement clipping.
-This is because it is relatively complicated, not very interesting, and would distract from the goal of explaining and implementing _differentiable_ rasterization.
+This is because it is relatively complicated, not particularly interesting, and is tangential from our primary goal of explaining and implementing _differentiable_ rasterization.
 For most applications of differentiable rendering, and for all of the examples that we explore, the objects being rendered are in front of the camera, and do not require clipping.
 We also use some well known [tricks](https://fgiesen.wordpress.com/2013/02/08/triangle-rasterization-in-practice/#comment-3751) that give us plenty of room in our integer variables to fit large triangles with sub-pixel precision.